 Corruption and mismanagement in Iran significantly worsened during the presidency of Mahmoud Ahmadinejad, despite the fact that he came to power on a populist, anti-corruption platform.
 In Ahmadinejad’s first year as president in 2005, for example, Transparency International ranked Iran at 88th among 159 countries in its annual corruption index.
-In 2012, the situation worsened considerably, with Transparency International ranking Iran as one of the most corrupt countries worldwide, with a ranking of 133 among 176 nations.
+In 2012, the situation worsened considerably, with Transparency International ranking Iran as one of the most corrupt countries worldwide—133 among 176 nations.

 Mahmoud Ahmadinejad and his administration presided over unprecedented corruption scandals.
 In 2009, a state audit found that the Iranian Oil Ministry failed to deposit $1.05 billion into state accounts related to surplus oil revenues.
-In 2011, the biggest financial scandal in Iran’s history was uncovered in which $2.6 billion was embezzled from the country’s leading banks.
+In 2011, one of the biggest financial scandals in Iran’s history was uncovered, in which $2.6 billion was embezzled from the country’s leading banks.

 Parliament Speaker Ali Larijani was the leading critic of Ahmadinejad and his administration’s policies.
 In one swipe at Ahmadinejad, Larijani blamed government mismanagement for 80% of Iran’s economic troubles, particularly “the maladroit application of the plan to suppress subsidies.”
 In fact, Ahmadinejad’s loose monetary policy, subsidy cuts, and populist cash-handouts helped precipitate the ongoing currency crisis and inflationary spiral.
-In response to these broadsides, Ahmadinejad accused Larijani and his family of financial corruption, a charge that he continues to make in the current political climate.
-Nonetheless, even Supreme Leader Ayatollah Ali Khamenei acknowledged that while the sanctions may cause problems, “mismanagement may even increase these problems.”
+In response to Larijani’s broadsides, Ahmadinejad accused Larijani and his family of financial corruption.
+In an attempt to regain political relevance, he continued these charges against Larijani in 2017.

-Iran also faced a healthcare crisis due to government mismanagement and corruption.
-In November 2012, Hosseinali Shahriari, the head of parliament’s health committee, said that “the government is playing with our people’s health and is not assigning the approved finances.”
+During the Ahmadinejad administration, government mismanagement and corruption also led to a healthcare crisis.
+In November 2012, Hosseinali Shahriari, the head of parliament’s health committee, said, "the government is playing with our people’s health and is not assigning the approved finances.”
 Iran’s then minister of health, Marzieh Vahid Dastjerdi, reported that of the $2.5 billion earmarked in Iran’s annual budget to import medicine and medical supplies, only $600 million had been delivered by Iran’s central bank this year.
 She further protested, “I have heard that luxury cars have been imported with subsidized dollars but I don't know what happened to the dollars that were supposed to be allocated for importing medicine.”
 This dissent was too much for the Iranian regime to tolerate, since it contradicted the regime narrative that the West was to blame.
 As a result, Ahmadinejad fired Dastjerdi in late December 2012.
 She was the only female minister in the government’s cabinet.

 Criticism came from the business community as well.
 According to Reuters, “A source inside a government pharmacy in Tehran said that low stocks of vital drugs were being exacerbated by ‘strategic stockpiling’.
 Of 20 units of medication, two were available to the public and the rest ‘reserved’ for those who have influence or good connections.”

 Where medical shortages did exist, the Islamic Revolutionary Guard Corps (IRGC) exacerbated the problem and profited from it.
-Instead of properly applying the government subsidized exchanged rate to imports of food and medicine, the IRGC exploited it to purchase luxury goods.
-The Times of London reported that “regime officials continue to enjoy world-class healthcare while choking off medical funding to ordinary citizens.
-Surplus drugs from Revolutionary Guard hospitals are dumped on the black market, where they are sold to health groups and civilians at three times the price.”
+Instead of properly applying the government-subsidized exchange rate to imports of food and medicine, the IRGC exploited it to purchase luxury goods.
+The Times of London reported that “Even when medical imports are granted the subsidised rate, Iranian sources say, health companies often receive only a fraction of their order, with middlemen siphoning off the discounted dollars for black market currency trading…While medicines vanish from pharmacy shelves, the Revolutionary Guard continues to oversee imports of luxury goods to the elite, often at the subsidised 12,260 rate. ”

-The Iranian government had the power to end this crisis, but instead made it worse to weaken the resolve of the international community to robustly implement sanctions.
+The Iranian government had the power to end this crisis, but instead made it worse by weakening the international community's resolve to robustly implement sanctions.
 Through its oil exports, Iran had billions of dollars in local-currency accounts in Turkey and Asian countries, which could be used to buy medical supplies of local or Western-manufacture for the Iranian people.
 Instead, the regime exploited the welfare of its citizens in order to protect its illicit nuclear program.

-In the words of a U.S. Treasury Department spokesman at the time, “It has been the longstanding policy of the United States not to target Iranian imports of humanitarian items, such as food, medicine and medical devices.
-If there is in fact a shortage of some medicines in Iran, it is due to choices made by the Iranian government, not the US government.”
-Instead of allocating hard currency to needed medical supplies, it “is being allocated by the government to other purposes, whether it is supporting the Assad regime [in Syria], supporting terrorism or supporting the nuclear program.”
+In the words of a U.S. Treasury Department spokesman in December 2012, “It has been the longstanding policy of the United States not to target Iranian imports of humanitarian items, such as food, medicine, and medical devices.
+If there is, in fact, a shortage of some medicines in Iran, it is due to choices made by the Iranian government, not the US government.”
+Then-Undersecretary for Terrorism and Financial Intelligence at the U.S. Treasury Department, David Cohen, further explained that instead of allocating hard currency to needed medical supplies, it “is being allocated by the government to other purposes, whether it is supporting the Assad regime [in Syria], supporting terrorism or supporting the nuclear program.”

 Analysts have given Rouhani mixed marks on his anti-corruption campaign.
-Scholars such as Bijan Khajehpour have highlighted the establishment of “provincial offices to fight administrative corruption on bureaucratic levels” as well as the issuing of an anti-smuggling decree in 2014.
-At the same time, according to the Financial Times, the Rouhani administration announced its intention to close credit institutions affiliated with the IRGC, increase oversight on the banking system, crack down on expropriation of land by elites and make powerful foundations which received tax exemptions in the past pay their fair share—particularly Astan-e Qods, one of Iran’s wealthiest religious foundations.
+Scholars such as Bijan Khajehpour have highlighted establishing “provincial offices to fight administrative corruption on bureaucratic levels” and issuing an anti-smuggling decree in 2014.
+At the same time, according to the Financial Times, the Rouhani administration announced its intention to close credit institutions affiliated with the IRGC, increase oversight of the banking system, crack down on the expropriation of land by elites, and make powerful foundations that received tax exemptions in the past pay their fair share—particularly Astan-e Qods, one of Iran’s wealthiest religious foundations.

-To combat medicine shortages, the Rouhani administration continued the failed Ahmadinejad policy of providing foreign currency at subsidized exchange rates to medicine importers.
-Approximately $9 billion of the $44 billion allocated to the program went to pharmaceutical companies.
-According to authorities, this program would result in an influx of foreign drugs and ease the shortages; however, when put into practice, it enriched well-connected individuals.
+The Rouhani administration continued the failed Ahmadinejad policy of providing foreign currency at subsidized exchange rates to medicine importers. $9 billion of the $44 billion allocated to the program went to pharmaceutical companies.
+According to authorities, this program would result in an influx of foreign drugs and ease medicine shortages; however, when put into practice, it enriched well-connected individuals.

 A pharmaceutical company manager explained that his company applied for the subsidized foreign currency on multiple occasions, but never received any; while at the same time “a handful of new pharmaceutical companies were established whose directors were relatives or associates of people in power.
 Those firms made millions of dollars.”